jacobmischka/ics-merger/README.md

 ## Docker
 ### Build
-To build the Docker-container run:
+To build the Docker-container run in `./Docker`:

 `docker build . -t ics-merger`